Artinis-Medical-Systems-B-V/snirf_data_example/README.md

  - access, explore and use the meta data (i.e., stimuli information, probes sources/detector geometry, measurement date and time, etc) stored in the .snirf file and
  - apply a basic processing stream from raw data to an averaged hemodynamic response function (HRF) using Homer3 functions.

-The data set: [Inssert a description here]
+We share two datasets here:

-The data were recorded using a [Brite MKII (Artinis Medical Systems B.V., Elst, The Netherlands)](https://www.artinis.com/brite).
+1. A measurement with a single [Brite MKII (Artinis Medical Systems B.V., Elst, The Netherlands)](https://www.artinis.com/brite) placed over the left motor cortex of the subject.
+The subject performed finger tapping movements with his right hand.
+Our example analysis analyses channels placed over the motor cortex.
+2. A measurement with two [Brite MKII (Artinis Medical Systems B.V., Elst, The Netherlands)](https://www.artinis.com/brite) devices.
+The devices were placed on the frontal and the parietal cortex.
+The subject participated in an n-back task.
+Our example analysis analyses channels placed the prefrontal cortex.

 ## References